10 Villages and Towns in Dordogne You Do Not Want to Miss

 There are multiple reasons to add the village of Villars to your itinerary.
 First off, the fortified church of The Abbaye de Boschaud was built between 1154 and 1159.
 Next is the nearby “Grotte de Villars”, huge natural caves containing prehistoric paintings which are accessible to the public.

-And finally, the reason we ended up visiting, is one of the only Renaissance castles in Dordogne, Château de Puyguilhelm.
+And finally, the reason we ended up visiting is one of the only Renaissance castles in Dordogne, Château de Puyguilhelm.
 The castle lies on the outskirts of town and was built initially as a sumptuous hunting lodge in the 16th century for the first president of the Paris Parliament.

-The castle can be visited with or without a guide, though it is noteworthy to mention guided visits are held but once a day at 10.00 AM and are entirely in French.
+The castle can be visited with or without a guide, though it is noteworthy to mention that guided visits are held but once a day at 10.00 AM and are entirely in French.
 Tickets €/$6 to be bought online or at the entrance of the castle.

 Perigueux Dordogne Town

-3. Perigueux
+2. Perigueux

 Recommended Hotel | B&B Couleurs du Temps

 There are plenty of beautiful towns in the Dordogne but few can boast the ancient history of Perigueux.
-Known as a City of Art and History it boasts some of the most important historic heritage.
+Known as a City of Art and History, it boasts some of the most important historic heritage.

 You will encounter a beautiful Gallo-Roman medieval and Renaissance old town, where the UNESCO world heritage site of the Byzantine style Saint-Front Cathedral proudly sits on the Way of St James.
 The town has a vast number of Roman remains that allow you to soak up the splendor of the ancient days and transport you back through France’s rich history.